 One-year Professional Training for Pre-service Teachers.
-This brand new program, called Pendidikan Profesi Guru (PPG, Teacher Professional Education) and started in September 2017, is aimed at increasing the quality of teacher candidates.
-It is a one year program modeled after other professional programs for aspiring doctors, lawyers, or psychologists.
+This brand new program, called Teacher Professional Education (PPG,) and started in September 2017, is aimed at increasing the quality of teacher candidates.
+It is a one-year program modeled after other professional programs for aspiring doctors, lawyers, or psychologists.
 After finishing a 4-year degree, Indonesians who want to pursue a career in teaching could enroll in the PPG program.
-To widen the pool of high quality teachers, PPG program is open to both graduates from teacher colleges and non-teacher colleges.
+To widen the pool of high-quality teachers, the PPG program is open to both graduates from teacher colleges and non-teacher colleges.
 The PPG is arguably the government's main vehicle to improve teacher quality in Indonesia.
 For this reason, part of the PPG program is subsidized by the government.

 According to discussions with the Ministry of Research Technology and Higher Education, which is responsible for higher education including teacher colleges, this additional year toward teaching, in theory, would improve the quality of teacher candidates.
 The first channel is through the selection process.
-The PPG applicants need a minimum GPA of 3.0/4.0 to pass the first screening.
-Afterwards, these applicants go through a series of online standardized tests which assess their professional, pedagogic, social, and personal competencies.
-They also go through a psychological test to determine whether the applicant is talented and interested in teaching.
-The selected PPG students will study in selected LPTK across the country.
+PPG applicants need a minimum GPA of 3.0/4.0 to pass the first screening.
+These applicants then go through a series of online standardized tests that assess their professional, pedagogic, social, and personal competencies.
+They also take a psychological test to determine whether the applicant is talented and interested in teaching.
+The selected PPG students will study in selected teacher training institutes (LPTK) across the country.
 During the program, PPG students will sit through various teaching workshops and practice classroom teaching (microteaching).
-This is the second channel of how PPG increases teacher quality, through high quality teaching workshops and microteaching.
+This is the second channel of how PPG increases teacher quality, through high-quality teaching workshops and microteaching.

-Despite the rigorous selection process and few changes in curriculum, the program is still too recent to be evaluated.
-However, the reliance on a selective admission system is encouraging.
-If strictly enforced, it could indeed have the potential to improve teaching quality, and eventually result in better learning outcomes.
+Despite the rigorous selection process and few changes in curriculum, the program is still too recent to be evaluated, however, the reliance on a selective admission system is encouraging.
+If strictly enforced, it could indeed have the potential to improve teaching quality and eventually result in better learning outcomes.

 Computer-based Testing.
 A feature of the Indonesian education system is the high stakes national examination at the end of junior secondary and senior secondary levels.
 Students must pass these examinations in order to graduate.
-In addition, district governments regularly use national examination pass rates as measure of education quality.
+In addition, kabupaten governments regularly use national examination pass rates as the measure of education quality.
 The result is rampant cheating.
-Panjaitan (2017) documents the extent of this practice and finds that teachers and principals, under pressure from district officials and parents, are active participants in the scheme.
+Panjaitan (2017) documented the extent of this practice and finds that teachers and principals, under pressure from kabupaten officials and parents, are active participants in the scheme.
 The government has attempted to address this issue.
 In 2016, the Ministry of Education and Culture removed performance in the national examination as a condition for graduation.
 Instead, school-based examinations determine whether a student graduates.
-While this policy effectively turns the national examination to a diagnostic (formative assessment) tool rather than a summative evaluation tool, cheating in the national examination remains rampant.
+While this policy effectively turns the national examination into a diagnostic (formative assessment) tool rather than a summative evaluation tool, cheating in the national examination remains rampant.

 The problem with cheating is that the results do not reflect the true amount of learning that students accrue.
-Therefore, it cannot be used as a diagnostic tool or be used to measure the impact of particular policies or practices.
+It cannot, therefore, be used as a diagnostic tool or be used to measure the impact of particular policies or practices.